Farewell!

 Secure your tickets now on Eventbrite (booking fees apply except for free events),

-or come early – there will be tickets available on the day.
+or come early – there will be some tickets available on the day.

 Online booking ends 24 hours before the event starts.